-In January 1793, Bostonians raised a liberty pole at the intersection of Kilby, Water and Battersea streets.
+On January 24, 1793, Bostonians raised a liberty pole at the intersection of Kilby, Water and Battersea streets near Faneuil Hall.

 Liberty Pole Party

 And how they celebrated!
 Bostonians paraded through town to the homes of Gov. John Hancock and Lt.
 Gov. Sam Adams, then called “citizens.”
 They raised a toast at each house.
 The celebrants also roasted an ox and brought it to the square, its horns mounted atop the 60-foot liberty pole hoisted to honor the French.

 Then they laid tables from the Old State House nearly to Kilby Street.
 A wagon brought 800 loaves of bread.
 Then came another loaded with hogsheads of strong punch.
 They finished off the ox and then gathered at Faneuil Hall for “an entertainment,” Lt.
 Gov. Samuel Adams presiding.